juxor/afaq/markdown/vol2intro.md

 their stealing of the word libertarian from genuine anarchists:

-> _“One gratifying aspect of our rise to some prominence is that, for the first time in my memory, we, ‘our side,’ had captured a crucial word from the enemy . . .
-‘Libertarians’ . . . had long been simply a polite word for left- wing [sic!] anarchists, that is for anti-private property anarchists, either of the communist or syndicalist variety.
-But now we had taken it over . .
+> _“One gratifying aspect of our rise to some prominence is that, for the
+> first time in my memory, we, ‘our side,’ had captured a crucial word from
+> the enemy . . .
+‘Libertarians’ . . . had long been simply a polite word for
+> left-wing [sic!] anarchists, that is for anti-private property anarchists,
+> either of the communist or syndicalist variety.
+But now we had taken it over
-.”_[2]
+> . . .”_[2]

 Today, of course, propertarians shrilly denounce anarchists using the term libertarian in its original and correct meaning as attempting to appropriate